Building a Modern Development Platform: Terraform & Terraform Cloud for Azure Infrastructure ๐๏ธ

 You should end up with three workspaces in your project:

-- Deploy third (depends on both shared-services and env-test)
+shared-services- Deploy first (no dependencies)env-test- Deploy second (depends on shared-services)app-test- Deploy third (depends on both shared-services and env-test)

 Why CLI-driven workflow?

-- Gives you full control over when and how infrastructure is deployed
+- โ Gives you full control over when and how infrastructure is deployed

-- Allows orchestration via pipelines (GitHub Actions, Azure DevOps, etc.)
+- โ Allows orchestration via pipelines (GitHub Actions, Azure DevOps, etc.)

-- Perfect for complex deployment workflows with dependencies
+- โ Perfect for complex deployment workflows with dependencies

-- You trigger runs from your local machine or CI/CD pipeline, not from Git commits
+- โ You trigger runs from your local machine or CI/CD pipeline, not from Git commits

-We’ll explore pipeline automation in a future post on Azure DevOps Pipelines.
+Weโll explore pipeline automation in a future post on Azure DevOps Pipelines.

 Installing Terraform CLI